mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 #feature_image: kubevirt.png
 ---

-## Scope of DKP and KubeVirt Part 1
+## Scope of KubeVirt Part 1

-This is the first blog post of my "DKP and KubeVirt" series.
+This is the first blog post of my "KubeVirt" series.
 The scope of this blog post is to understand what [KubeVirt] is and how Kubernetes can create and lifecycle "real" virtual machines via the native Linux Kernel virtualization feature [KVM].

 The next parts of this series will be:
-* DKP and KubeVirt Part 2 - How to create persistency by using software defined storage, provided by [Rook] [Ceph]
+* KubeVirt Part 2 - How to create persistency by using software defined storage, provided by [Rook] [Ceph]
-* DKP and KubeVirt Part 3 - How to leave the cluster internal network and use native VLANs
+* KubeVirt Part 3 - How to leave the cluster internal network and use native VLANs
-* DKP and KubeVirt Part 4 - Run DKP on top of KubeVirt by using the [Cluster API][capi] provider [CAPK][capk]
+* KubeVirt Part 4 - Run DKP on top of KubeVirt by using the [Cluster API][capi] provider [CAPK][capk]

 ## What is KubeVirt?